Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and

-We now employ the constraint $\nabla\cdot\bfJ(\bfr) = 0$, i.e. the electrical currents are divergence-free, such that components parallel to $\bfq$ are unphysical.
-Thus, the physical components of $\bfJ(\bfq)$ in the first term of \eqref{Eq:GeneratingFunctional} are projected out with the transverse projection operator
+We now employ the constraint $\nabla\cdot\bfJ(\bfr) = 0$, i.e., the electrical currents are divergence free, such that components parallel to $\bfq$ are unphysical.
+Thus, the physical components of $\bfJ(\bfq)$ in the first term of Eq. \eqref{Eq:GeneratingFunctional} are projected out with the transverse projection operator,

-As discussed in Sec. \ref{Subsec:Dual_model}, we disregard the longitudinal part of $\textbf{U}_j(\bfq)$ and introduce the Fourier transformed vortex fields by \eqref{Eq:Transversal_part_fourier_rep}.
-Thus, the generating functional is written
+As discussed in Sec. \ref{Subsec:Dual_model}, we disregard the longitudinal part of $\textbf{U}_j(\bfq)$ and introduce the Fourier transformed vortex fields by Eq. \eqref{Eq:Transversal_part_fourier_rep}.
+Thus, the generating functional is written as